ISPCU/ISPCU.github.io/README.md

 Once you have those installed you can get up and running with the following commands:

 ```
+vagrant plugin install omnibus hostmanager
 librarian-chef install
 vagrant up
 ```
+You'll only ever have to run the first command once to install the plugins that vagrant uses.
 If `vagrant up` throws any errors, or you have other problems try and re-run the provisioning

 ```
 vagrant provision